Graduate Fellowships and Assistantships

 Graduate fellowships, teaching assistantships, and research assistantships are awarded by individual academic departments to a limited number of highly qualified, full-time students (usually at the Ph.D. level) at the time of admission.
 If you receive a funding award, you will be notified of the award in your official admission letter.
 Departmental funding is based on merit and not on need, and every applicant is automatically considered upon timely submission of a complete application packet.
 Review application deadlines to see upcoming financial consideration deadlines.
 No additional paperwork is required.

-The ACE award is a partial-tuition scholarship for master’s-level study at Armour College of Engineering.
-It encourages participation in various educational, research, and/or leadership activities and projects that are expected to enhance your educational experience and contribute to your professional competence in your chosen field of study.
-All applications for master's-level study at Armour College will be considered.
+The ACE Award is a partial-tuition scholarship for master’s-level study at Armour College of Engineering that encourages participation in various educational, research, and/or leadership activities and projects that are expected to enhance your educational experience and contribute to your professional competence in your chosen field of study.

 Science Frontier Scholarship